omniwaifu/obsidian-mcp/README.md

 }
 ```

-**Note:** The exact configuration for `availableVaults` or how Claude Desktop sends the `vault` argument might differ based on its implementation.
-Refer to the client's documentation.
+**Note:** The exact configuration for `availableVaults` and how the client uses it depends on the client's implementation.
+The server expects the `vault` name (e.g., `"minerva"`) within the arguments of each tool call.

 Restart the client after saving the configuration.